Inmarsat: Global Xpress Expansion

 To provide GX coverage to the users in the Arctic region, Inmarsat plans to improve GlobalXpress connectivity to above 65° North.

 Two high-capacity, multi-beam payloads GX-10A and GX-10B were planned in Highly elliptical orbits (HEO) for reliable coverage.
 Inmarsat worked in partnership with Space Norway HEOSAT in the Arctic Satellite Broadband Mission.
 The satellites carrying the Inmarsat payload were to be manufactured by Northrop Grumman Innovation Systems (NGIS).
 Launch for GX-10A and 10B was scheduled for 2022.

 Inmarsat-6

 At the end of 2015, Inmarsat ordered two sixth generation satellites from Airbus.
 These satellites planned to offer both Ka- and L-band payloads and additional capacity to the existing BGAN and Global Xpress networks.
 In 2017, it was announced that the first of these satellites would be launched by MHI in December 2021.
+The first of the two satellites, Inmarsat-6 F1, was successfully launched on 22 December 2021 on a H-IIA rocket.
+The second satellite Inmarsat-6 F2 (GX 6B) was launched on 18 February 2023 on a Falcon 9 Block 5 rocket, but suffered a power system failure in orbit that prevented it from becoming operational.

+Inmarsat-8

+In May 2023, Inmarsat ordered three eighth-generation satellites from SWISSto12 SA, which will be based on their HummingSat satellite platform.

 IRIS and ICE

 Inmarsat is participating in two ESA ARTES programs, IRIS and ICE: